RokLenarcic/memento/doc/variable-expiry.md

 ## Variable expiry

-A configuration key `:memento.core/expiry` allows that you specify expiry on per entry basis.
+A configuration key `:memento.core/expiry` allows that you specify expiry on per tag basis.
 The value needs to be an instance of `memento.caffeine.Expiry` interface.

 If functions return nil, then the value of corresponding setting `ttl` or `fade` is used instead.